seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part14-Images.md

-# **✅ Part 14 — Images in Modern Web Applications**
+# **Part 14 — Images in Modern Web Applications**

 # GreyMatter Journal

-## Part 14 — Images: Asset Pipelines, CDNs, and `next/image`
+## Part 14 — Images: Asset Pipelines, Distributed Systems, and the Architecture of Modern Media Delivery

-> **Goal of this lesson:** Understand how modern web applications handle images using Sanity and Next.js, and learn why images are fundamentally distributed assets processed through transformation pipelines.
+> **Goal of this lesson:** Understand how modern web applications handle images using Sanity and Next.js, and discover why images are no longer simple files, but distributed assets processed through global transformation pipelines.

 ---

-# Images Are Harder Than They Look

-At first glance, displaying an image appears trivial:
+# The Great Lie of Web Development

+One of the first things every web developer learns is this:

 ```html
 <img src="photo.jpg" />
 ```

-This worked reasonably well in the early days of the web.
+This creates a dangerous illusion.

+It suggests that images are simple.

+For many years, that illusion was mostly acceptable.
+Websites were smaller, screens were simpler, and users expected pages to load slowly.

-However, modern applications face a very different reality.
+But modern web applications live in a very different world.

 Consider a single image uploaded by an editor: